nars95/kaalge_competition/README.md

 # kaalge_competition
-Solver some chalenges from Kaalge
+Solving some chalenges from Kaalge